Australian finger lime, a delicious citrus

 Flowering, fruiting & harvesting finger lime

-It takes a couple years for flowers to form, and then again two more seasons for fruit formation to set in earnest.
+It takes a couple years for flowers to appear, and then again two more seasons for fruits to set in earnest.

-Along the way, you’ll have lots of questions about fruit set and fruit drop – before reaching that happy time of harvest!
+Along the way, you’ll have lots of questions about fruit set and fruit drop – Find the answers here: finger lime fruit set, drop and harvest.

 Finger lime varieties